Airat Ichmouratov: Critical reception

 The overall reception of his body of work has been generally positive.
-However, certain compositions by Ichmouratov have garnered diverse descriptions in reviews, ranging from being hailed as gorgeous and expressive to critiques pointing to moments perceived as boring and somewhat lacking in originality.
-This feedback spans the entire spectrum of ratings.
+However, some of Ichmouratov’s works have been described quite differently by critics, with some praising them as expressive and beautiful, while others have pointed to passages they found as boring and somewhat lacking in originality.
+Overall, the responses have varied widely.
 David Nice from BBC Music Magazine wrote: "I had to force myself to listen to the end of the A minor Symphony, more a symphonic tone-poem in four very conventional movements".
-Guy Rickards from Gramophone wrote: "the symphony is colourful and descriptive...Attractive if not great music" Michael Church of BBC Music Magazine wrote about Ichmouratov's Viola Concerto N1: "its slow movement is gorgeous".
+Guy Rickards from Gramophone wrote: "the symphony is colourful and descriptive...
+Attractive if not great music" Michael Church of BBC Music Magazine wrote about Ichmouratov's Viola Concerto N1: "its slow movement is gorgeous".
 Gregor Tassie of MusicWeb International wrote: "entry by the viola in a bewitchingly beautiful theme".
 Frédéric Cardin of Panm360 wrote: "...rich in cushioned harmonies and orchestral moiré".

 Ichmouratov's music has been performed by Maxim Vengerov, Yannick Nézet-Séguin, Jonathan Crow, Alexis Hauser, Alexander Gilman and LGT Young Soloists, Robert Langevin, Alain Trudel, Max Pollak, Stéphane Tétreault, Evgeny Bushkov & Moscow Virtuosi Chamber orchestra, London Symphony Orchestra, Quebec Symphony Orchestra, Orchestre Métropolitain, Taipei Symphony Orchestra, Agnieszka Duczmal & Amadeus Chamber Orchestra of Polish Radio, Les Violons du Roy, Orchestra London, New Orford String Quartet, Yuli Turovsky & I Musici de Montreal, Alcan Quartet, Molinari Quartet, Sinfonia Toronto, in concert halls such as Vienna Musikverein, Konzerthaus Berlin, ElbPhilarmonie, Tonhalle Zürich, Sydney Opera House, Montreal Symphony House, and others.

 Ichmouratov was named as Resident Composer 2012 at Concerts aux îles du Bic (Canada), in 2013 Composer of Summer at Orford Arts Centre (Canada) and in 2015 Summer Composer at 17e édition of Festival Classique des Hautes-Laurentides (Canada).
 Since 2010 Ichmouratov is Associate Composer with Canadian Music Centre.